ai4os/ai4-ansible/docs/site_ansible.md

     ```
 - **nomad_new_cpu_clients**

     Modify the lines to match the new Nomad CPU client names.
-Add its Nomad datacenter name, domain and namespaces (if both namespaces, separate them with just a comma).
+Add its Nomad datacenter name, domain and namespaces.

     > ⓘ CPU clients are Nomad clients without GPU.
 The Traefik node should also be
     > included in this group.

+    > ⓘ The two spported namespaces are `ai4eosc`and `imagine`.
+A Nomad client can belong to one or both (if both, separate them with just a comma).

     > ⚠ There should always be at least 1 CPU client; the Traefik node.